 A New Frontier: Beta Parenting with AI

-"Well, that's cheating, and I'm sure your teacher will spot it immediately," I responded automatically.
-"ChatGPT will write it in a way that isn't how a 4th grader would write.
+"Well, that's cheating, and did he get caught?," I asked.
+And then I quickly added, "ChatGPT will write it in a way that isn't how a 10-year old would write.
 It will be totally obvious."

-She nodded, satisfied that justice had been served in our kitchen court.
-But as I cleared the dishes later that night, something nagged at me.
+She nodded, satisfied that justice had been served in her classroom and our kitchen court.
+But as I cleaned up from dinner, something nagged at me.
 Earlier that same day, I'd used AI repeatedly at work to draft documents, brainstorm project ideas, and better understand technical concepts.
 Using AI made me more efficient and effective in my job.

 So what message was I really sending my daughter?